 • Engineering, equipment or PPE changes/upgrades to ensure the task or the process of completing said task poses less risk

-Incident report examples and design tips
+Incident report templates and design tips

 Here are some examples of types of incident reports to help you get started.
 I’ve also included some report design tips to help you present your information effectively.
 If you want to dig a bit deeper into the topic, here’s a comprehensive guide to general report design that I find handy.

-Incorporate your branding into your report design
+Incorporating branding into your report design

 As with any document you create for your business, it’s good practice to incorporate your branding into your incident reports.
 (Psst–Venngage’s Brand Kit feature makes it easy to add your branding in just a click!)